AngelMunoz/monosample/README.md

 Each of the packages (`packages/**`) has it's own readme to explain how to work inside that specific package

+## Install
+first install [pnpm]
+- `npm i -g pnpm`

+then run
+- `pnpm recursive install`
+- `pnpm run build:lib`

+after that you should be able to lift any of the applications you can check `package.json` on the root to see available commands

+- `pnpm run dev:api2:website1`
+- `pnpm run dev:api2:website2`
+- `pnpm run dev:api2:website3`

+these run the nestjs backend with Aurelia, Vue or Angular (respectively).

+To run a command from a specific package.json, use [pnpm]'s filter commands

+- `pnpm run dev --filter @monosample/api1`

+that will run the `dev` command in the `@monosample/api1` package which resides in `packages/api1/package.json`, another example would be
+- `pnpm run serve --filter @monosample/website2`

+that will run the `serve` command in the `@monosample/website2` package which resides in `packages/website2/package.json`

 ## Root Setup
 The following structure is used in this sample